Teacher-droid/Gmail-ajax/README.md

 * Generating e-mail
 * Deleting e-mail
 * Check uncheck e-mail on click
-* Hover while via CSS
+* Smart select on click via CSS

 Things you may want to cover 📝